dribnet/purvs/README.md

 11. offsetx3: x offset of the rectangle
 12. offsety3: y offset of the rectangle
 13. angle: angle of rotation of the rectangle

-**Previous work**

-In regards to experimentation 1 and 2 that I previously did; I really like the pop art look, its fun and kind of makes me think of tutti fruity flavours.
-However I really like the black and white one too and how it creates a strong contrast.
-I feel like that one would be for more formal practices.
-As I refine my work further + get feedback I will make a choice on which one I prefer.